-Sangria was my gateway to wine.
+Sangria was my gateway to wine (well, sangria and gluhwein).
 While wine was sour and astringent, sangria was sweet and fruity and basically the grown-up grape juice of my dreams.
 Needless to say, I still love sangria, especially as a way of using up seasonal fruits!

 But just because summer is over doesn’t mean we have to stop enjoying our favorite fruity elixir.
 This Pomegranate Holiday Sangria recipe is filled with seasonal autumn flavors like pomegranate and cinnamon, making it the perfect drink to serve up at your next holiday get together.

 - Fresh fruit: Oranges and apples provide a sweet, fruity flavor (while also becoming a tasty treat to nibble on once the sangria has been drunk!)

 - Red wine: Just use a cheap bottle of red wine here.

 - Brandy: You can use any flavor of brandy you have on hand, like orange or apricot.